Previous Issues of SCIWAY News

-Three more South Carolina libraries--Berkeley County, Lancaster County, and Voorhees College--have Web interfaces for their online catalogs.
-For links to these catalogs, see SCIWAY's Library section (http://www.sciway.net/lib/).
+Three more South Carolina libraries--Berkeley County, Lancaster County, and Voorhees University--have Web interfaces for their online catalogs.
+For links to these catalogs, see SCIWAY's Library section (https://www.sciway.net/lib/).
 Twenty-four South Carolina library catalogs can now be accessed directly by Web browsers.
 That's 16 more than this time last year!

 Does Your Email Page You?

 If your pager beeps when you receive an email message, please let me know, and I'll send your copy of SCIWAY News during the day instead of at night.
 I usually mail SCIWAY News late at night because network traffic and mail server loads are lighter then ... and because that's when I usually finish writing it.